The Classic Flap, also known as The 11.12

 For the handbag- obsessed, there is perhaps no greater

-bag than the Chanel Classic Flap.
-The Classic Flap has been around for decades, making it one of the few true classic pieces that has managed to remain popular and retain much of its value with retail price increasing as often as two times a year.
+bag than the Chanel Classic Flap, or the 11.12.
+The 11.12 has been around for decades, making it one of the few true classic pieces that has managed to remain popular and retain much of its value with retail price increasing as often as two times a year.

-Gabrielle Chanel introduced her first iteration of the Flap Bag in February of 1955, while significant, this was not the bag that would ultimately become synonymous with her brand.
-It wasn’t until Karl Lagerfeld took over as creative director in the 1980s that the Classic Flap Bag was created.
-Lagerfeld took the design of the original Flap Bag and added a few significantly different features including a leather woven chain and the Double C turn-lock closure.
-The Classic Flap was an immediate success, garnering the attention of the fashion world and becoming a status symbol around the globe.
+Gabrielle “Coco” Chanel introduced her first iteration of the classic bag with flap in February of 1955.
+Now known as the 2.55, it was revolutionary because of its functionality; the shoulder bag freed women’s hands to do other things than hold a cumbersome handbag.
+While significant, this was not the bag that would ultimately become synonymous with her brand.
+It wasn’t until Karl Lagerfeld took over as creative director in 1983 that the Chanel Classic Flap bag was created.
+Lagerfeld reinterpreted Chanel’s 2.55, adding a few significantly different features including a leather woven chain and the Double C turn-lock closure.
+The now-classic flap bag was an immediate success, garnering the attention of the fashion world and becoming a status symbol around the globe.
 Since then, it has not lost traction and continues to be in demand.

-The Classic Flap is popular thanks to not only it’s simplicity but its availability in a myriad of leathers, sizes, and hardware combinations.
-There are two main variations of the Classic Flap Bag, a double or single flap.
+The Classic Flap bag, or 11.12, is popular thanks to not only its simplicity, but its availability in a myriad of leathers, sizes, and hardware combinations.
+There are two main variations of the Classic Flap, a double or single flap.
 The double flap version has an extra interior flap that closes off the interior and separates it from the main exterior flap.
 The single flap version only consists of the main exterior flap.
-It is often discussed that the single flap version is lighter, significantly so for the 2 largest models.
+It is often discussed that the single flap version is lighter, significantly so for the two largest models.

-While the main concept of the Classic Flap has remained the same, some of the sizes have varied in proportion over the years.
+While the main concept of the 11.12 has remained the same, some of the sizes have varied in proportion over the years.
 These are current sizes offered (double flap variations pictured):

 Base Length 8 Inches